memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 };
 ```

-There is no mechanism in *devicetree* that allows declaring a `phandle-array` which is _"generic over a type"_ or _"something GPIO compatible"_.
+There is no mechanism in *Devicetree* that allows declaring a `phandle-array` which is _"generic over a type"_ or _"something GPIO compatible"_.
 E.g., there's no such thing as a _base class_, _interface_, or _trait_ that you might know from programming languages.

 Even if there was an annotation `phandle-array<T>`, e.g., to specify the required `compatible` property, what would we provide for `T`?
 GPIO nodes use different models depending on the vendor, e.g., the following snippets show the `compatible` properties of the GPIO nodes of the nRF52840 and STM32: